alimness/sabbath-school-resources/src/en/pm/studying-together-01-bible-studies-you-can-give/44-the-bibles-longest-and-most-amazing-prophecy/44-the-bibles-longest-and-most-amazing-prophecy.md

 _Dan.
 9:21-23_ — Gabriel returns to explain Daniel's vision.

-_Num.14:34_ — The key to biblical prophecy is the day for a year principle.
+_Num.
+14:34_ — The key to biblical prophecy is the day for a year principle.
 (Ezekiel 4:6.)

 _Dan.
 9:25_ — This is the beginning date for both the 490 years and the 2,300 years.